novix-sa/Pyplan/docs/Pyplan Library.md

     pp.index(["Item 1","Item 2","Item 3"])

 For someone coming from X-Array, the index Id property is the equivalent of X-Array "Dim" and the index values are the equivalent of "Coords".
-Diferent than X-Array, Pyplan index are defined with a unique set of values, and when used, all the el
+Diferent than X-Array, Pyplan index are defined with a unique set of values, and when used, all the elements are present in that dimension.
+Following the example above, any data cube indexed by "Items" will contain "Item 1","Item 2","Item 3"

 ## Data Structure